Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Comparison principle on a junction

 The reader can check that they solve the following system,

 Then, for $N\ge 2$, the function $\tilde{G}^0(t,x,s,y)=(t-s)G^0\left(\frac{x}{t-s},\frac{y}{t-s}\right)$ can be rewritten as

 which satisfies

-For $N\ge 2$ and $\displaystyle A> A_0$, it is possible to check (assuming \eqref{eq::16}) that $\tilde{G}^0$ is a viscosity solution of \eqref{eq::60} for $t-s>0$, only outside the diagonal $\left\{x=y\not=0\right\}$.
+For $N\ge 2$ and $\displaystyle A> A_0$, it is possible to check (at least in the smooth convex case -- see \eqref{eq::16} below) that $\tilde{G}^0$ is a viscosity solution of \eqref{eq::60} for $t-s>0$, only outside the diagonal $\left\{x=y\not=0\right\}$.
 Therefore, even if \eqref{eq::62} appears as a kind of (second) Hopf formula (see for instance \cite{be,abi}), this formula does not provide a true solution on the junction.

 On the other hand, under more restrictive assumptions on the Hamiltonians and for $A=A_0$ and $N\ge 2$ (see \cite{imz}), there is a natural viscosity solution of \eqref{eq::60} with the same initial conditions \eqref{eq::61}, which is $\mathcal D(t,x,s,y)=(t-s){\mathcal D}_0\left(\frac{x}{t-s},\frac{y}{t-s}\right)$ where ${\mathcal D}_0$ is a cost function defined in \cite{imz} following an optimal control interpretation.
 The function ${\mathcal D}_0$ is not $C^1$ in general (but it is semi-concave) and it is much more difficult to study it and to use it in comparison with $G^0$.
 Nevertheless, under suitable restrictive assumptions on the Hamiltonians, it would be also possible to replace in our proof of the comparison principle the term $\eps G(\eps^{-1}x,\eps^{-1}y)$ in \eqref{eq::43} by $\eps {\mathcal D}_0(\eps^{-1}x,\eps^{-1}y)$.